Launch Your First Supplement in the US & EU: A Product Guide

 MOQ means minimum order quantity.
 It is one of the most important numbers in your first launch.

-A low MOQ gives you room to test the market without tying up too much cash in inventory.
-A high MOQ may reduce unit cost, but it also increases your risk if the product, packaging, claims, pricing, or sales channel need to change after launch.
+A low MOQ gives you room to test the market without tying up too much cash.
+A high MOQ may lower unit cost, but it increases your risk if the product, packaging, claims, pricing, or channel need to change.

 When comparing suppliers, do not only ask, "What is the price per bottle?"